Master Teacher Designation Pathways

 National Board Pathway: The Master Teacher Professional designation is awarded to teachers who have successfully completed the rigorous process of becoming a National Board Certified Teacher (NBCT).The designation remains on the teacher’s license after the NBCT status has expired, but only active NBCT’s are eligible to apply.

 Master’s Degree and ADE Micro-credential Pathway: The ADE recognizes the value of a teachers’ content knowledge, but also the importance of pedagogy to impart their knowledge to students.
-This pathway offers teachers who earn a master’s degree in their content area the opportunity to demonstrate master-teacher competency through the completion one micro-credential from the Master Professional Educator Foundations micro-endorsement: Modifying Instruction through Formative Assessments During a Lesson or Using Formative Assessment to Modify Future Instruction.
+Teachers who have earned a master’s degree in a content area or initial licensure area may complete the micro-credential Analyzing Student Work Samples to receive the master professional designation

 BloomBoard’s Master Professional Educator Micro-Endorsement: Teachers choosing this pathway complete a stack of micro-credentials designed to improve instructional practices, content knowledge, and classroom management skills.
 Educators who successfully complete the Master Professional Educator Foundations micro-endorsement or the Foundations for Blended Learning micro-endorsement may apply for the master-teacher professional designation.